sfmajors373/intel_30_days_of_Udacity/README.md

 * Continue writing the Intel® Edge AI Scholarship showcase group project 1st Submission in the readme and reading research references from The Intel® Edge AI Scholarship Foundation Course Nanodegree.
 * Continue to reopen and close issues form the Intel® Edge AI Scholarship showcase group project continue to fix issues with @Frida, @Sarah Majors, @Aftab, @Harkirat, and @Anshu Trivedi.
 * Listen to @Aftab's doubt, question and help him to the path find the answer he needs for his future career.
+* Today @Aftab assist me to find the URL to submit "I complete the 30 days of Udacity challenge".
+After saw the "I complete the 30 days of Udacity challenge", I'm very happy and glad to have this chance going through all the way with classmates:)!
+Thank you Udacity.
 * Today @Harkirat invites me to Google Hash Code which is my first time see this great event!
 Same as the day @Harkirat invites me to Secure & Private AI scholarship challenge.
 As we join the 1st AMA sessions, we saw a lot of people from different countries like festivals so many people here blow out my mind and can't hold my excitement and scream:D!